If you want to park in a garage or lot near Boston's Fenway Park for an affordable rate, prepare yourself for some serious challenges:

 4. Stay Overnight at a Nearby Hotel & Walk to the Game

-This approach may not save you any money if you have a car because Boston hotels routinely charge $40-$50 or more for parking.
-Plus, you'll have the cost of staying at the hotel.
-But, it will save you the hassle of finding parking near Fenway, and if you want to party at the nearby sports bars and night spots after the game, you don't need to worry about having a designated driver.
+But, hotel parking will save you the hassle of finding a lot or garage near Fenway, and if you want to party at the nearby sports bars and night spots after the game, you don't need to worry about having a designated driver.

 Occasionally hotels offer special Fenway Park packages with parking included, and it's always worth looking!